Mediation Frequently Asked Questions

 Who Can Request Mediation?

-Mediation is available to all faculty and unclassified professionals.
+Mediation is available to all employees.
 Employee Relations & Training within K-State’s Human Resources department can assist mediation requests for classified employees at K-State.

 How Can Mediation Be Requested?

 Simply contact the Mediation Coordinator, Charlotte Self at firstname.lastname@example.org or 2-1868 and let her know you are interested in exploring mediation.

 Mediation can be requested at any point in the process of informal facilitation, appeal, grievance or litigation.

 How Much Does Mediation Cost?

 K-State's mediation program is free.
 The University will pay for the fees for mediation unless an outside complaint or lawsuit has been filed.

 The Mediation Coordinator assists the parties involved in understanding the mediation process, and helps them make a determination as to whether the situation is suitable for mediation and if mediation is the most appropriate dispute resolution option at K-State to attempt to resolve the particular dispute.
 The coordinator also helps the requesting party make contact with others at K-State if it appears another avenue is more appropriate.